 State officials are working with California's prison guard union, the California Correctional Peace Officers Association, to boost vaccination rates among those working in prisons and jails.
 So far, Gov. Gavin Newsom has said there are no plans to make vaccines a requirement.

 Police departments in Santa Clara County will soon be required to track vaccination rates among employees, broadening public knowledge of which law enforcement agencies are successfully immunizing their officers.
-Under a May 18 county health order, businesses and government entities must determine which employees are vaccinated by June 1, and staffers who are not fully vaccinated must wear face masks and follow COVID-19 public health protocols.
+Under a May 18 county health order, businesses and government entities must determine which employees are vaccinated by June 1, and staff who are not fully vaccinated must wear face masks and follow COVID-19 public health protocols.